lambda-feedback/comparePhysicalQuantities/app/docs.md

 Each quantity should be written on the form `('quantity name','(units)')` and all pairs concatenated into a single string.
 See tables below for available default units.

-Whenever units are used they must be written exactly as in the tables given below and units must be multiplied (or divided) with each other and quantities.
+Whenever units are used they must be written exactly as in the left columns of tables given below (no short forms or single symbols) and units must be multiplied (or divided) with each other and quantities.

 If the `comparison` parameter is set `dimensions` it is not necessary to give exact units for each quantity but dimensions must be given instead.
 See tables below for available default dimensions.